Pledge your support here for the nomination of Hawker Culture in Singapore for UNESCO’s Representative List of Intangible Cultural Heritage today!

 The dossier will first be evaluated by a panel of experts appointed by UNESCO and then assessed by the UNESCO Intergovernmental Committee which comprises representatives from different countries.
 The evaluation process will take place over a period of one year and nine months, and the results will be announced in November or December 2020.

-For Singapore’s nomination of Hawker Culture to be successful, it needs to meet the criteria set out by UNESCO.
+For the nomination of Hawker Culture in Singapore to be successful, it needs to meet the criteria set out by UNESCO.
 For instance, the nominated element must conform to UNESCO’s ICH definition; it must be included in Singapore’s ICH inventory; there must be sufficient safeguarding measures for the element; and there must be strong community support for the element.

-The choice of nominating Hawker Culture as Singapore’s element on the UNESCO Representative List of Intangible Cultural Heritage was determined after a series of public engagement efforts with Singaporeans.
+The choice of nominating Hawker Culture in Singapore as Singapore’s element on the UNESCO Representative List of Intangible Cultural Heritage was determined after a series of public engagement efforts with Singaporeans.

 Earlier this year, the National Heritage Board (NHB) conducted a public poll which attracted more than 3,000 respondents, and “Food Heritage” was highlighted as the most important aspect of Singapore’s intangible cultural heritage.